RILAB/rilab.github.io/markdown/people.md

 **Tyler Kent** <a href="https://twitter.com/tvkent"><img src="http://www.rilab.org/images/Twitter_logo_blue.png" style="width: 15px;"></a>

 * Tyler is part of a team investigating the evidence of centromere drive from next-gen sequence data in maize.
-Also, apparently, his corn is unstoppable.
+Also, claims to have unstoppable corn.

 **Ali Khavari**